michrus/chad-bot/docs/hld/high_level_design.md

 # High Level Design

+## 1. Introduction

+### 1.1.
+Objective

 This document, known as the High-Level Design (HLD), serves as a general guide to the overall architecture and design of a system.
 It provides an overview of the system's components, their interactions, and the technologies used.
 The HLD includes details about system architecture, data design, interface design, and security considerations.
 It is intended to provide a clear, broad view of the system's design, serving as a roadmap for developers and stakeholders throughout the development process.

-## 1. General Description

-This solution introduces an advanced, interactive chatbot, designed to engage in conversation through a voice-activated interface that handles both input and output.
+The objective of this project is to deliver a foundational MVP solution providing an advanced, interactive chatbot, designed to engage in conversation through a voice-activated interface that handles both input and output.
 The chatbot is embodied in a dynamic, animated avatar, which is lip-synced to mirror the bot's vocal responses, creating a more immersive and engaging user experience.

 The system is underpinned by a suite of specialized Artificial Intelligence models, each dedicated to a unique aspect of its comprehensive functionality.
 This includes a voice-to-text transcription model that accurately converts user speech into text, a conversational engine powered by a state-of-the-art Large Language Model that generates intelligent and contextually relevant responses, a text-to-voice synthesis model that vocalizes the chatbot's responses in a natural and human-like manner, and an avatar animation model that automatically syncs the avatar's lip movements with the system's audio output.